ILRI-Genomics-Platform/AMR-Genomic-Surveillance/linux_hpc_intro.md

 #### Creating SLURM Job Scripts

+ - Before we proceed, first [log in to the HPC](https://github.com/ILRI-Genomics-Platform/AMR-Genomic-Surveillance/tree/main#logging-into-the-hpc) as explained earlier.
- - Before we proceed, let us copy some test data.
+ - Then let us copy some test data.

 Our test data is in the path `/var/scratch/global/gkibet/ACDC_AMR2025/data/test_data`.
 We will copy the folder to current directory.

 ```bash